Internet Marketing, Pay Per Click, Tutorials,

 How to Start?

-Before you can make this happen, you will need to link your Google Analytics and AdWords accounts.
-Activate Smart Goals in Analytics then important Smart goals into AdWords.
-Once done, you can start optimizing to Smart Goals in AdWords, says Marketing Land.
+Before you can make this happen, you will need to link your Google Analytics and Ads accounts.
+Activate Smart Goals in Analytics then important Smart goals into Ads.
+Once done, you can start optimizing to Smart Goals in Ads, says Marketing Land.
 After you are done there, you are good to go.
 Not sure what to do next?
 Hire PPC services in India to help you out.

 How it Happens